ekg/mmcur/intro.md

-# What CRISPR, O3 and the Memphis Plume Show Us About Intelligence
+# What CRISPR, o3, and the Memphis Plume Show Us About Intelligence

-TL;DR:
+TL;DR: universal intelligence—the ability to solve any problem—depends on the ability to be true to yourself and remember what you've thought, and nothing else.

-- [The Memphis Plume](#the-memphis-plume) - The Race for AGI Made Visible
+- [The Memphis Plume](#the-memphis-plume) - the race for artificial general intelligence made visible
-- [Universal Computation](#universal-computation) - Human + Pen + Paper + Sandwiches = Universal Computer
+- [Universal Computation](#universal-computation) - human + pen + paper + sandwiches = universal computer
-- [Memory Makes Computation Universal](#memory-requirement) - Two Rules for General Intelligence
+- [Memory Makes Computation Universal](#memory-requirement) - two rules for general intelligence
 - [The Attention Tax](#attention-tax) - Why Thinking Longer Will Hit a Wall
 - [Nature's Solution](#natures-solution) - Learning from Biological Memory
 - [Beyond Brute Force](#beyond-brute-force) - What O3 Reveals